 A final Non-Federal Partner's Capability Assessment Checklist (Exhibit "E") with the Sponsor's concurrence is pending.
 The Sponsor is highly capable in acquiring the real estate for the Project.
 The Sponsor maintains the legal and professional capability and experience to acquire the LER for the construction, operation, and maintenance of the Project and has condemnation authority and other applicable authorities that may apply, if necessary, to support acquisition measures.
-Although not anticipated for the Project, the Sponsor is aware of Public Law 91-646 requirements, when applicable, as well as the requirement to document acquisition and incidental expenses associated with acquiring the LER for the Project; the Raritan and Sandy Hook Bay, New Jersey Hurricane Storm Damage Reduction Project Port Monmouth; Greenbrook Flood Control Project; and other similar Federal flood control, cost-shared projects.
+Although not anticipated for the Project, the Sponsor is aware of Public Law 91-646 requirements, when applicable, as well as the requirement to document and retain all receipts and invoices related to its LERRD expenses in support of its request for credit or reimbursement.
+The Sponsor has completed real estate acquisitions for the Minish Project; the Raritan and Sandy Hook Bay, New Jersey Hurricane Storm Damage Reduction Project Port Monmouth; Greenbrook Flood Control Project; and other similar Federal flood control, cost-shared projects.

 There are lands, however, the Sponsor may not be able to condemn if needed.
 As discussed in Paragraph 5, permanent easements are required over lands owned by a railroad company (Conrail), which are actively used for railroad operations.
-The Sponsor may not be able to acquire the necessary easements if the Project interferes with railroad operations and the railroads object to the offered plan.
+The Sponsor may not be able to acquire the necessary easements if the Project interferes with railroad operations and Conrail objects to the offered plan.
 There are likely several Surface Transportation Board regulations (under Title 49, Chapter X), as well as the Interstate Commerce Commission Termination Act, that would apply.
-Not only would any easement required for the Project require the railroad's permission, but may also involve, upon an application, the Surface Transportation Board's approval.
+Not only would any easement needed for the Project require the railroad's permission, but may also involve, upon an application, the Surface Transportation Board's approval.
 The enactment of state legislation to make railroad-owned property available for the Project may also be required.